floschu/control/README.md

 ### transform

-transform functions are called once before the `Controller.state` stream is created. they can be used to alter each stream
+transform functions are called once before the `Controller.state` stream is created. they can be used to alter each stream.

 initial actions can be implemented via `transformAction`: